An Updated Rough Guide To Boston’s Allston/I-90 Megaproject

 In October, business organization A Better City presented a third option: one that puts the highway at the river’s level.
 Boston University, whose campus is elevated above the project, expressed its support for this option in an October 2 letter the MassDOT, and even offered some of its own real estate to make it feasible:

-MassDOT expects to select a “preferred alternative” for the project before the end of 2020.
+In 2020, MassDOT had expected to select a “preferred alternative” for the project before the end of the year.
+As of June 2021, there’s still been no decision.

 A decade-long construction project